Jean-Tinland/just-post-it/README.md

 ```

 > [!TIP]
 > Once you launched `just-post-it`, pm2 will tell you that the process list is not saved.
-You can run `pm2 save` command in order to save the pm2 process list.
-The saved process will be automaticaly restarted if your server is restarted.
+You can run `pm2 save` command in order to automaticaly restart all pm2 processes if your server is restarted.